Coockiepickle/Coockiepickle/README.md

-- 👋 Hi, I’m @Coockiepickle
+- 👋 Hi, I’m Coockiepickle
-- 👀 I’m interested in creating websites and video games
+- 👀 I’m interested in creating websites, video games and youtube content
 - 🌱 I’m currently learning IT to organizations
 - 📫 How to reach me : mana.live/damienreynaud